Application Laboratories

 - Optical emission spectroscopy (UV-VIS)

-The diagnostic methods are also suitable to be transported for external measurements.
+Some diagnostic methods are also suitable for mobile use and can be used for external measurements.

 Contact

-In addition, the institute has cooperations with accredited and certified testing laboratories in the field of hygiene and participates in interlaboratory tests within research projects.
+In addition, the institute cooperates with accredited and certified testing laboratories in the field of hygiene.

 Contact